 I’m going to show you why its important to consider where you are investing.
 You have heard me say this before but real estate is hyper-local.
 Markets just 10 minutes away from each other can behave very differently.
 I’ll show you what I mean.

-See the video for more detail but let me explain.
+for more detail but let me explain.
 I’m going to compare 3 major markets in the Seattle region.
 I’ll show you how the Median Sales Price in each market increased.
 The important factor is that some markets increased more rapidly than others.

 Let’s examine these three markets: